Crypto Pump and Dumps: How To Spot & Avoid Them

 3. Aggressive social media promotions

-Pump and dump schemes might use Facebook, Telegram, and Discord groups to relentlessly advertise their coin.
+Pump-and-dump schemes might use Facebook, Telegram, and Discord groups to relentlessly advertise their coin.
 Such campaigns will have little to no focus on utility, project developers, or anything technical.
 They might spam social media groups with messages about the coin being “the next big thing”, and unlike a well-curated page, might be the exact same content copied and pasted over and over again.

 An extremely convincing and well-planned scheme might be indiscernible from a real project, but for the most part, the social media activity of a scam coin can be a major giveaway.
 Particularly if these posts will usually be condensed within a week or two and have spelling or grammar errors.

 Alternatively, project developers will nearly always turn to social media to promote their crypto projects.
-Legitimate projects will usually have a page run by experts that have been in curation for quite a while.
+Legitimate projects will usually have a page run by experts who have been in curation for quite a while.
 Such social media campaigns will typically post things like bug bounties, software updates, pictures of their team, and other useful material.

 4. False or misleading announcements